-In this post, we are going to discuss reference frame and principle of relativity.
+In this post, we are going to discuss the reference frame and principle of relativity.
 The principle of relativity was given by Albert Einstein in 1915.

 A reference frame is a space in which we are making observations and measuring physical quantities.
-There are two type of reference frames: the inertial reference frame and the noninertial reference frame.
+There are two types of reference frames: the inertial reference frame and the noninertial reference frame.

 Types of Reference Frame

 - Inertial Reference Frames are the frame of references in which Newton first law of motion holds i.e. an object at rest and an object in motion remains in motion unless acted by a net force.
 An inertial reference frame is either at rest or moves with a constant velocity.

 - A noninertial reference frame is a frame of references that is accelerating, either in a linear fashion or rotating around some axis.